Tuck School of Business

-The Amos Tuck School of Business Administration (also known as Tuck School of Business at Dartmouth) is the graduate business school of Dartmouth College, a private research university in Hanover, New Hampshire.
-The school only offers a Master of Business Administration degree program.
+The Amos Tuck School of Business Administration at Dartmouth College is the graduate business school of Dartmouth College, a private Ivy League research university in Hanover, New Hampshire.
+It was founded in 1900 as the first institution in the world to offer a master's degree in business administration and is the second oldest Ivy League business school.
+The school continues to award only the Master of Business Administration (MBA) degree, through a full-time, residential program.

-Founded in 1900, the Tuck School was the first institution in the world to offer a master's degree in business administration.
-It is consistently ranked among the best business schools in the world by The Economist, Financial Times, Forbes, U.S. News & World Report, and Bloomberg Businessweek.
-In 2021, Tuck was ranked #2 in Bloomberg Businessweek and #6 in Forbes for best U.S. business school.

-The Tuck School awards only one degree, Master of Business Administration (MBA) degree, through a full-time, residential program.
-Tuck is known for its rural setting and small class size — each MBA class consists of about 280 students.
-As such, both factors, combined with Tuck's commitment to the full-time MBA program, contribute to its high giving rate among the 10,300 Tuck alumni across 73 countries.
-Almost 70% of all Tuck alumni regularly give to the school, the highest rate among business schools worldwide.

-Graduates of the Tuck School of Business earn some of the highest salaries of MBA programs in the United States.
-MBA graduates of Tuck earned an average $170,000 first year compensation, not including performance-based bonuses or equity-based compensation, the third highest of all US-based MBA programs.
-Tuck's MBA program ties for 9th place with MIT for the highest average GMAT score of 722 for its entering class.

 History

 Founding

 At the turn of the 20th century, Dartmouth College president William Jewett Tucker decided to explore the possibility of establishing a school of business to educate the growing number of Dartmouth alumni entering the commercial world.
 Additionally, Tucker was concerned about business leadership in a broad social sense, or, as he put it, "training commensurate with the larger meaning of business", and so began soliciting interest among Dartmouth alumni.

 Through a renewed friendship, Tucker enlisted the support of his former roommate from his undergraduate years at Dartmouth, Edward Tuck, who had since become a wealthy banker and philanthropist.
 Enthusiastically agreeing to help, on September 8, 1899, Edward Tuck donated an initial grant of $300,000 — in the form of 1,700 shares of preferred stock in the Great Northern Railway Company of Minnesota — to found and endow the Amos Tuck School of Administration and Finance, which was named in memory of Tuck's father and Dartmouth alumnus, Amos Tuck.
 In January 1900, the Dartmouth Board of Trustees passed a vote to formally establish the school.